mcp-rune 0.107.0

 AssociationsModel.associationsbelongsTo: { location: { ... } }

-1. Association options — fetched at form-open time with the user’s token
+1. Association options — fetched at form-open time through the session-scoped DataLayer

 2. Record data — fetched for update forms and detail views